OpenMM

 • Charge (if using a NonbondedForce)

-• <HarmonicBondForce>: For bond stretching
+• <HarmonicBondForce>: for bond stretching

-• <HarmonicAngleForce>: For angle bending
+• <HarmonicAngleForce>: for angle bending

-• <PeriodicTorsionForce>: For dihedral angles
+• <PeriodicTorsionForce>: for dihedral angles

-• <NonbondedForce>: For electrostatic and van der Waals interactions
+• <NonbondedForce>: for electrostatic and van der Waals interactions

-• <CustomNonbondedForce>: For user-defined nonbonded interactions
+• <CustomNonbondedForce>: for user-defined nonbonded interactions

 Each force tag contains parameters specific to that force type.
 For example: